miguelmota/pebble-chrome-tab-switcher/README.md

 **Note:** To be used in conjuction with the [Pebble Button HTTP Request app](https://github.com/miguelmota/pebble-button-http-request).

 What this does is basically trigger keyboard key events that trigger keyboard shortcut events on Chrome.
+Handy for switching tabs in Chrome, for example when having analytic dashboards on Tab Carousel on a TV at the office.

 # Install